TanzirR/Multilingual-Retrieval-Augmented-Generation-RAG-System/README.md

 By systematically addressing these areas, the relevance of the retrieved results can be substantially improved for a wider range of queries.
 The use of EasyOCR provides a solid foundation with cleaner text extraction, which should lead to better overall performance compared to traditional OCR methods.

 # Streamlit UI and Output

+The sidebar UI contains changeable parameters such as Initial Candidates (K1), Final Chunks (K2).
+The Semantic Weight updates BM25 weight

 <img width="1900" height="918" alt="UI" src="https://github.com/user-attachments/assets/75a9e729-57b0-431f-a08b-06095012b42e" />

+Visualization of Retrieval Analysis of all the chunks retrieved from the query

 <img width="1540" height="810" alt="metrics" src="https://github.com/user-attachments/assets/31b638a6-cf77-4b3e-8b4b-b245cb11cce9" />

+Shows the number of retrieved chunks and their scores

 <img width="1506" height="385" alt="chunk_details" src="https://github.com/user-attachments/assets/9834974a-a64a-46cd-8754-caa7625a5239" />

+Generate LLM prompt passed to an external LLM (chatgpt) to generate output.

 <img width="683" height="212" alt="output" src="https://github.com/user-attachments/assets/28d5d1e4-bb7b-4d5d-87ed-c5e80f73756f" />

 Recent queries and their output are saved on the sidebar for future reference such as conversational memory and follow up qestions